Gateshead • England

 but allowed the little animal to wander

-Bumblebees appear wherever stories of them are told
+wherever stories of them are told

-a Chiffchaff sings their own name, always an introduction
+a chiffchaff sings their own name

-are they maybe one and the same
+are they maybe one in the same

 different sides depending on the scenario?

-burn something down and let everybody in the city see the smoke
+let everybody in the city see the smoke

 but we need to obey the rule